TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-zrsmigration-tsg/content-zrs-classic-to-zrs-migration-6.md

 # ZRS Classic to ZRS Migration

 ### Migrating from a ZRS Classic to ZRS account.
-1. Cutomers can self-initiate migrating from ZRS Classic to ZRS, in regions where ZRS is available, using Azure Portal.
+1. Customers can self-initiate migrating from ZRS Classic to ZRS, in regions where ZRS is available, using Azure Portal.
    * > Note: ZRS requires custom infrastructure and is only available in regions that have [Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#regions-that-support-availability-zones)
 2. To upgrade to ZRS in the Azure portal, navigate to the **Configuration** section of the account and choose **Upgrade**: